 When you sit down together, to play a board game, set expectations for everyone at the outset.
 This is especially important for your littlest ones or your super competitive ones.
 Everyone intuitively understands that you aren’t playing to see who can win.
 But a little reminder never hurts.

-You can also start by reviewing the rules of the game, and remind little ones that there will be a winner and a loser at the end of the game.
 Also explain that it is okay to be the person that loses.
 Each game you play will have a different outcome, and just because one person loses this time, does not mean they will lose every time they play a game.

 Be Empathetic

 Even having set expectations at the beginning, we all know that losing never comes easily, especially when you are young.
+It’s tough at a young age not to be a sore loser!

 Be empathetic toward your child if they end up in tears.
 A simple hug and reminding them that you, too, know how it feels to lose.
 Remind them that while they are sad and disappointed now, it will pass.
-I often offer to sit with them until the big feelings do pass.
+I often offer to sit with them until the big feelings pass.

-Also, remember that board games also do a great job at helping families bond – which will naturally grow your child’s empathy!
+Also, remember that board games also do a great job at helping families bond which will naturally grow your child’s empathy.

-Model Good Sportsmanship
+Model Good Sportsmanship for Your Sore Loser

 When it comes to winning and losing, there’s no better role model than parents.
 When you yell at referees or teachers or you do the major victory dance when you win – your child will pick up on your reaction to winning and losing.
+And they will see you as a sore loser.

 This modeling goes beyond games.
 How do you respond when you lose your place in line?
 How do you respond when something rings up at a higher price than you expected?
 Our children watch all of these daily responses to “mini loses.”